guillermooo/Mercurial/README.md

 <a href='http://www.pledgie.com/campaigns/19374'><img alt='Click here to lend your support to: SublimeHg and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/19374.png?skin_name=chrome' border='0' /></a>

-# SublimeHg
+# Mercurial (Sublime Text Package)

-Issue commands to Mercurial from Sublime Text.
+Use Mercurial from Sublime Text 3.

 ## Requirements